thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-explainability/README.md

     cd responsible-ai-explain\requirements
     pip install -r requirement.txt
     ```

+**Dependencies for Explainability**
+    The Explainability APIs depend on both the Model Details (responsible-ai-model-detail) repository and the Reporting Tool (responsible-ai-reporting-tool) repository.
+Please follow the setup instructions in the README files of both repositories to configure them.
+Ensure that both services are up and running before interacting with the Explainability APIs.

 ## Set Configuration Variables

 After installing all the required packages, configure the variables necessary to run the APIs.